Parowicz/Yvain/docs/source/logical_systems.rst

 ############################

-There are logical systems that allow parametrisation of they'r t-norm and t-conorm behaviour (complement operator is most of the times untouched).
-Most of the times parametrised systems are depend on single parameter `p`.
+There are logical systems that allow parametrisation of they'r t-norm and t-conorm behaviour (complement operator is most of the time untouched).
+Most of the time parametrised systems are depended on single parameter `p`.
 Popular pater is such systems is to use other system when value of `p` reach some edge case (like `0`, `inf`, `-inf`)

-For example we can take `Dombi` system with parameter can vary in range [0,inf].
+For example, we can take `Dombi` system with parameter can vary in range [0,inf].
 Each figure represents t-norm and t-conorm combining 3 membership functions with different value of `p`.

 For `p` values close to zero we are getting results similar to `Drastic` system: